SCHEDULE OF LABS

 all written materials due by 5:00PM

-and Laboratory Exams
+and Laboratory Final Exams

 *lab 3 exercises will take

-place during class sessions
+place during other class & lab sessions

 The primary objectives of this course are to develop the ability